-- b.
-The same is true for St. Louis Community College and Metropolitan Community College with allocations to individual campuses made by their respective Boards of Trustees. - 5.
+b.
+The same is true for St. Louis Community College and Metropolitan Community College with allocations to individual campuses made by their respective Boards of Trustees.

+- c.
+Likewise, Missouri State University's allocation includes both its main campus in Springfield and its campus in West Plains. - 5.
 The performance component of the model should be designed in such a way that it is a funding model, not an allocation model.
 For example, each unit of output should generate a fixed amount of funding.
 This stands in contrast to a model that allocates a fixed pool of performance money to institutions based on their shares of the outcomes produced.
 This latter approach too often creates situations in which institutions lose funding even when they improve performance, but other institutions that improve at a higher rate receive a preponderance of the available funding.
 This circumstance, though not uncommon in Performance Based Funding (PBF) models, corrodes the legitimacy and effectiveness of the model.
 Institutions that show improvement but fail to see a financial benefit are unable to sustain and enhance the practices that created the improvement, even if their motivation to seek performance improvements remains undiminished (a circumstance that strikes at the core of the intent behind such funding models). - 6.
 Performance funding must be designed in a way that meaningfully incentivizes continuous improvement at all institutions while simultaneously recognizing that institutions have differing levels of capacity and room for improvement.
-Once an institution approaches a specified threshold for high performance, it should be rewarded for maintaining that level of performance, not penalized for failure to make additional, increasingly demanding improvements. - Institutional funding should be provided at levels that allow affordability for students to be maintained.
+Once an institution approaches a specified threshold for high performance, it should be rewarded for maintaining that level of performance, not penalized for failure to make additional, increasingly demanding improvements. - 7.
+Institutional funding should be provided at levels that allow affordability for students to be maintained.
 For state goals to be reached, more students will have to enroll and be retained.
 This can only occur if affordability is not a constantly rising barrier to initial and continued enrollment.